giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/offer-provision.md

 ## Summary

 When an offer fails, the caller has wasted some gas.
-To compensate the caller, Mangrove gives them a %%bounty|bounty%% in native tokens.
-Offers must %%provision|provision%% enough native token to maximize the chances that Mangrove can compensate the caller.
+To compensate the caller, Mangrove gives them a [bounty](/docs/developers/terms/bounty.md) in native tokens.
+Offers must [provision](/docs/developers/terms/provision.md) enough native token to maximize the chances that Mangrove can compensate the caller.
 In more details:

 * Every maker contract that posted an offer has a balance in native token held by Mangrove.
 Funds can be freely added to or withdrawn from the balance.
 * Whenever the contract creates or updates an offer, its balance is adjusted so that enough native tokens are locked as the offer's provision.